 Critics have analyzed this scene in far greater depth than one might imagine if we are only considering the sequence as a plot element.
 Below is one example--a video suggesting the subliminal effects the viewer experiences when watching this scene (don't worry--no plot spoilers!)

 As you might expect, when you go to San Francisco next, you can join a Vertigo tour to see all the famous locales that appear in the film.
 Other critiques explicate the structure of each scene in the most minute detail.
-The brilliant clip below does contain spoilers, so don't watch it until after you've screened the film, but once you do you will see how careful Hitchcock was in blocking a scene and locating the position of the camera in order to create the desired effect.
-Hitchcock almost never looked through the camera lens.
-He claimed that the film was already complete in his mind (and then sketched on storyboards), so there was no need to look through the eye of the camera.
-For him, all the creative work of filmmaking was complete before shooting even started!
+The brilliant clip that was below did contain spoilers, but it is no longer available; it demonstrated beautifully how careful Hitchcock was in blocking a scene and locating the position of the camera in order to create the desired effect.
+The scene it examined is attached, and you can focus on how the characters move about the set, how their body language conveys meaning, and how their positions looking up or down at the other character connote power shifts or deception or some other motivating force.
+It was an insightful study of a single scene.

 Below are other "takes" on elements of Vertigo, including scrutiny of a particular scene, an examination of the color palette employed by Hitchcock, and a study of relationship dynamics in the film.
 You shouldn't watch these until you have seen the film at least once.
 I could have added many more videos taking a look at such elements as the memorable film score, the use of location shots, and the film's troubling and disturbing conclusion.
 (All videos below contain spoilers!!!)